pythonhacker/pyscanlogd3/README.md

 							The network interface(s) to listen to
 	  -I, --ignore_duplicates
 							Ignore continued (duplicate) scans
+	  -q --quiet
+                            Be quiet, no scans are logged to console, only to the logfile.

 To listen to more than one interface, pass them to the `-i` option.

 	$ pyscanlogd3 -i wlp0s20f3 lo